MarcoMattiuz/Embedded-wearable-project/readme.md

 source venv/bin/activate
 python3 graph.py
 ```
+- later in the project we added graphs in the web application, so now you can see there the raw and filtered data of the ppg sensor
 ⚠️ the python script has **sps** hard coded in, so if you change it in the MAX30102 configuration keep in mind that you will have to change it also there.